 Try getting into the kayak.
 If you can slip in without getting stuck, even a little, then that is the right size.
-Remember you may have to quickly get out of the canoe in an emergency.
+Remember you may have to quickly get out of the boat in an emergency.
 You don’t want to struggle in such a situation.

 And if you paddle all year round, factor in the times you will be wearing layers of clothes.
 You should be able to slip in even then.